LudicMindStudio/RoadAheadTeamVault/1.3 Writing Team/Main Story/Pre-graduation Dialogue-Events.md

  _Ok, bring it on, question 1!_
         1) The fog affecting our world is most receptive to what human aspect?
             1) Hunger
-                1) _It was hunger that makes the fog appear right?
-Im hungry just thinking about it._
+                _It was hunger that makes the fog appear right?
+I'm hungry just thinking about it._
             2) Emotion
 				*Strong emotion sublimes the fog - is what Greg would say, right?*
             3) Speech
 				*While Greg recommended against screaming if I ever get lost in the foggy woods… is this what makes the fog appear?*
         2) What's the primary goal of our influential guild located in every village?,?
             1) Fortune
 	               _Fortune.
 All economy collapsed after the calamity, so the guild tries to create jobs in the new world._
             2) Adventure
 				*Adventure.
 It is pretty much the only way to travel between villages now!
 That excites me the most.*
             3) Communication
 				*All manner of modern technology collapsed after the cataclysm… of course it's the only way people communicate nowadays if you live in different villages.*
 	    3) What do children learn in school?
 			1) Farming
 				*Most folks farm to sustain the village.While I love picking apples in the Fall… I most certainly hate picking out weeds all year long.
 Guess who has to do that most often.*
-	2) ==Mithochondira is the powerhouse of the cell.== *I certainly didn’t find biology exciting in school when I was young.
+			2) ==Mitochondria is the powerhouse of the cell.== *I certainly didn’t find biology exciting in school when I was young.
 I find it even more useless nowadays.
 But that’s what you learn in schools right?*
 			3) There are no schools anymore,
 				*That makes sense too.
 There aren't enough students to fill in a school in villages anymore… but they still learn somehow.
 Seems like a trick question to me.
 But whatever, it’s the process of elimination.*
-        3) ~~What types of government did the survivors of the fog create for their new cities?
-            1) Community Driven
-                1) _Us post fog people have community values!
-A lot of strength was gained by coming together as communities against the fog._
-            2) Monarch
-            3) Anarchy~~
-==COMMENT==
-C:Is this question a bit too hard for young folks?
-A:Good point!!
-The goal of the question is to make the player understand that our characters value community in this postapocalyptic world.
-I'm not sure what we could change it to tho...

 **Lakshmi**
 	*Wait, that's it?
 Is this a joke?*
 **Event**
     Journal updated: Quizz done.
 Time to see Greg for some explanation.
 **Lakshmi**
-    _Ok Greg, I've finished the test.
-Do you really think three questions are enough to test someone’s deep understanding of the world? _
+    *Ok Greg, I've finished the test.
+Do you really think three questions are enough to test someone’s deep understanding of the world?*
 **Greg**
 	*Now, now, don’t get too cocky.
 Let’s see how you did first.*
     `If variable is true` (All answers are correct.)